Uttar Pradesh: The Heartland of India

 History and Culture of Uttar Pradesh

 Uttar Pradesh is one of the most historically and culturally rich states of India.
-For thousands of years, it has served as the centre of Indian civilization, religion, politics, art, and culture.
+For thousands of years, it has served as the Centre of Indian civilisation, religion, politics, art, and culture.
 The state is globally known for its heritage, traditions, and historical sites that reflect ancient, medieval, and modern developments.

 History of Uttar Pradesh